anon-blue/anon.blue/README.txt

-how to input chinese?I saw
+how to input chinese?I saw chinese on the web page